Software-Job-Market-Insights-iOS/-Final-Project-Proposal/README-rewrite.md

   - Mode selection on List View for Salary, Company, Quantity
   - Advanced Filters on List View
 - Dec.
 1 to Dec.
 8: (Comparison View)
   - Comparison View Implementation
 - Dec.
 8 to Dec.
 15: (Miscellaneous)
   - Testing
-  - Cosmetic Updates
+  - Cosmetic and Aesthetic Configurations
   - Proper configuraiton for different device layouts and sizes